5 shocking revelations from the Tennessee teacher criminal complaint

 The one-bed motel-rooms

-Investigators found out that Cummins booked rooms at Super 8 motels in Oklahoma City and in Guymon, Oklahoma, in March.
+Investigators found out that Cummins booked rooms -- in his own name -- at Super 8 motels in Oklahoma City and in Guymon, Oklahoma, in March.
 Employees at both properties told investigators each room had one bed.

 The purchases